 According to Section 17A, every employee must be well-informed about his compensations at the time of joining by the employer.
 Failure of such tasks may result in penalties and fines of Rs.
 5000 to 50,000 as imposed by Government, under section 18A.

 The statutory provident fund act is issued for the social security of the employee.
 Employees’ Provident Fund Act is liable for any establishment employing more than 20 employees.
 To make this possible, every employee during his/her employment contributes some amount from their salary to the Provident Fund.
 Even their employer is also required to contribute to this fund.
+Companies can also invest in the provident fund solution to manage their employees’ funds.
 This fund then ensures social security after employees’ termination or retirement.
 EPF of every corresponding employee must be deducted from his/her salary and filled before the PF return due date, which is the 15th of each month.

 Employees’ PF calculation is based on basic salary and DA.
 Other allowances like HRA, overtime allowance, incentives, etc. are not included under this.
 The basic wage covered in this is Rs.
 15,000 monthly.
 PF divides into two funds; EPF (Employees’ Provident Fund) & EPS (Employees’ Pension Scheme).
 Consider the following PF rates declared by the government:

 |EPF||12% of Gross||3.67%|

 Any failure in this Act may lead to 3 years of imprisonment and a penalty of Rs.
 10,000.
 Apart from EPF, other provident fund meanings and types include

 SPF – Statutory Provident Fund

 SPF is only meant for employees who are enrolled in Government and Semi-government enterprises.

 UPF – Unrecognized Provident Fund